 Virginia public assistance.

 Low income families may be able to get help from public assistance programs that are administered by the Virginia Department of Social Services.
 Resources range from free food, medical care to education and energy bill assistance, among many others.
 Most of the services focus on families with children, disabled, and the elderly, but individuals can always explore the numerous options available to them.
+Find more information on public assistance and local counties below

 The State of Virginia Energy Bill Assistance (EA) can help low income families pay their utility, electric, and/or natural gas bills.
 Priority is given to households that pay a high proportion of their household income towards their home energy bills.
 Components of the program include the four following items.